 The Art of Persuasion: Effective Arguing and Rhetoric$60

 About this course

-Recommended Ages: This class is ideal for students ages 10-17.
-Class is offered in two levels.
-Younger academically gifted students will be accepted, but must have excellent reading, comprehension, and listening skills.
+Recommended Ages: This class is ideal for students ages 13-18.
+This class is offered in one level.
+Younger academically gifted students will be accepted, but must have excelled reading, comprehension, and writing skills.